 In certain cases an RCM can request an extension or waiver of the requirement.
 This would apply, for example, to those who are on maternity leave, or are experiencing health issues which preclude them from completing their CE obligations.
 The request is to be made to the Manager of Education who will provide recommendations to the Condominium Management Education Committee (CMEC).

 For those who have no legitimate reasons or who indicate they will not comply with the CE requirement, this will be reported to CMEC.
-The Chair of CMEC will make a written complaint of this particular breach of professional ethics to the Ethics Committee, which will follow its usual procedures in the case of complaints.
+The Chair of CMEC will make a written complaint of this particular breach of professional ethics to the Membership Standards Committee, which will follow its usual procedures in the case of complaints.

 Random audits of Continuing Education submissions take place each year; 5% of RCMs are audited.
 The audit entails confirming the information submitted by RCMs to ensure it is accurate and valid for Continuing Education credits.